heptio/vscode-jsonnet/README.md

 * `jsonnet.previewToSide`: Compiles the Jsonnet file to JSON, places result in a "preview" window in the current active pane.
 Default: no keybinding.
+* `jsonnet.extStrs`: An object of variable, value pairs.
+Allows you to customize the external variables passed to the `jsonnet` command line.
+It can be particularly useful to set this in a workspace configuration, so that you can set different variables on a per-project basis.

 [jsonnet]: http://jsonnet.org/ "Jsonnet"
 [jsonnet-demo]: https://raw.githubusercontent.com/heptio/vscode-jsonnet/master/images/kube-demo.gif